Citadel of Dreams

 IN SUMMARY - Robert Smith?

 Citadel of Dreams is an excellent novella, perfectly suited to the format.
 Dave Stone's distinctive voice is used well, but not overdone and the shorter page length helps enormously.
 The fact that there's only one additional character doesn't hurt the book at all, even when the Doctor and Ace are absent from large parts of the book.
-It gets a little confusing in places (I'm still not sure if "Smith" is the Doctor or not), but it's eminently readable.
+It gets a little confusing in places ("Smith" is sketched as though he's the Doctor, but he turns out not be), but it's eminently readable.
 Highly recommended.